pbeza/wildland-core/docs/processes/0003_Documentation_structure_and_RFC_process.md

 ### Summary

-RFC describes **changes** while `features`/`processes`/`architecture` keep up-to-date information about the current state of CDL.
+RFC describes **changes** while `features`/`processes`/`architecture` keep up-to-date information about the current state of the project.